So let's start off by taking look at a patient with shortness of breath.

 the superior lobe, the middle lobe, and an inferior lobe;

-where as the left lung just has a superior and an inferior lobe, with smaller lingula.
+where as the left lobe just has a superior and an inferior lobe, with smaller lingula.

 And now thinking about common causes of shortness of breath,